 - Bleed radiators

-- Repair and replace internal doors, including adapting internal doors to fit carpets
+- Repair and replace internal doors, door handles and latches, including adapting internal doors to fit carpets

-- Looking after and replacing laminate floor and carpets
+- Looking after and replacing floor coverings and carpets

 Outside the home